Dan-gun Grading: Zero to Hero in Two Hours

 Firstly, student practitioners need to come to class prepared.
 This means that the student needs to know what is expected of them and overview all techniques, drills, kata, and application from their pattern in their minds.
 This has to happen before even starting to warm up their bodies at each session.
 The main point to note is that if you are preparing to grade using Dan-gun, for example, most of the apps and drills SHOULD be drawn from the current curriculum, mainly from your Dan-gun hyung.

-The performance last night showed me that our students did not show sufficient mental preparation before coming to class.
+From the performance last night I don't think students are doing enough preparation before coming to class.
 We train only two days a week.
 Dan-gun is relatively straight forward.
 If we can't drive our bodies, you would think that you can at least make sure the mind is sharp for when you need to perform correctly.

 It's really not difficult.
 What was tested was done repeatedly over the last four months or more.